TheOdinProject/curriculum/new_course/1_programming_fundementals/basic_data_types.md

 ### Introduction
 Ruby is a strongly object-oriented language, which means that absolutely everything in Ruby is an object, even the most basic data types.
 We'll start here with four of Ruby's basic data types: numbers (integers and floats), strings, symbols, and Booleans (`true`, `false`, and `nil`).

+For all of the examples throughout this lesson, feel free to follow along in irb or [repl.it](https://repl.it/languages/ruby) (an online REPL environment) to get a better feel for how they work.

 ### Learning Outcomes
 By the end of this lesson, you should be able to do the following:

  - List the basic arithmetic operators and what they do.
  - Describe the difference between an integer and a float and how to convert between the two.
  - Explain string interpolation and concatenation.
- - Describe what escape characters are and list several examples.
+ - Describe what escape characters are, and list several examples.
  - Define what a symbol is and how it differs from a string.
- - Explain what the booleans `true`, `false`, and `nil` represent.
+ - Explain what the Booleans `true`, `false`, and `nil` represent.

 ### Numbers
 You probably already know what numbers are, so there's no need to go into elaborate metaphors here.
 Ruby has all the typical math operators you would expect:

 ~~~ruby
 # Addition